sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/README.md

 			num = num/SaveFile.g_data["bomb_attack_speed"]
 			velocity.x += (num)
 ```
 depending on the [save states](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins?tab=readme-ov-file#saves--alternative-solution) data its speed would then [alter](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/blob/main/Design/Level%20Design/Enemy%20Design/SaveStates_Bommer.gd).
-However such a repetive design though immerse lacked replayability
+However such a repetive design though initially immerse lacked replayability
-and so for the next assement using a [Navigation Agent Node](https://docs.godotengine.org/en/stable/tutorials/navigation/navigation_using_navigationagents.html) read on godot form would create paths to the player instead of just changing **direction FIX**.
+and so for the next assement using a [Navigation Agent Node](https://docs.godotengine.org/en/stable/tutorials/navigation/navigation_using_navigationagents.html) found on the godot read me form was used to find paths to the player instead of changing **direction FIX**.
 And so for the dialogic assesment to improve replayablity the enemys were changed to incoprate path finding.
 ![9c90ba6a-a3cc-41e8-9279-a729504ccad2](https://github.com/user-attachments/assets/26a48e6e-553b-44c3-b6a7-a8f61099559d)
 To further expand on improve level design combinding these save states with the navigation agent to alter the users experience will be incoprated in the future assesments balancing the difficultiy of this new navigation.

 ### UI Design
-UI design throughout each assesment had a constant layout throughout initally the pizza assesment going through for loops to [present](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/blob/main/Branching_Choices/Pizza_System_Choices.py) the data.
-Then modulated settings code was implmented and simply itterated over in each assesment to add addtional features from saveing the hot keys to altering the widows quality.
+UI design throughout each assesment had a constant layout throughout initally the pizza assesment going through for loops to [present](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/blob/main/Branching_Choices/Pizza_System_Choices.py) options to the player.
+Thein all godot assesments modulated code was used and  itterated over in each assesment to add addtional features.

+from saveing the hot keys to altering the widows quality.
 However in the dialogue assesment the UI was altered to fit the theme of the [assesment](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/blob/main/Design/Level%20Design/Level_Design_Evidence.md).

 ## **Saves** -ALTERNATIVE SOLUTION
 File writing to the computer is important for all assesments that have been conducted in this unit as it allows for storing data and using the information in the data.
 File writing first used to save the'[order](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/blob/main/Saves/Assigment_1_Pizza_System_Saves_Ethan_Perkins%20-%20Copy.py)'that the user requested for their pizza. ![image](https://github.com/user-attachments/assets/38cbc8ce-af4e-46ba-8f90-503ac0bd9102)